-It’s very important that people who have had cancer understand what their risks are.
-If you’ve had cancer, talk with your doctor about what other cancers you might need to watch out for more closely.
-Ask if there are things you can do that might lower your risk, or if there are screening tests you should have to look for cancer early.
+While it's not possible to predict who might get a second cancer, it’s very important that cancer survivors understand their risk for future health problems and second cancers.
+Talk with your health care team about what problems you might need to watch for more closely.
+Ask if there are things you can do that might lower your risk, or if there are recommended follow-up tests and screening tests that look for problems.
+This post-treatment follow-up is often called surveillance.

 To help maintain good health, survivors should also:

-For more information about follow-up care and second cancers after treatment for specific types of cancer, see our detailed guides for each cancer type.
+For more information about follow-up care and second cancers after treatment for specific types of cancer, see each cancer type.